minprog/pyprog/_schedules/2 MinorCS/index.md

 -  Submit all programming assignments that are individually assessed (item 3).
 -  Have attended all but 1 of the Tuesday lectures.
+-  During the first two weeks, Fridays are also mandatory to attend.
 -  Pass the exam.

 When all is set, the final grade will be calculated according to the percentages above.